Sunderland wife killer who committed suicide 'heard voices'

 A man who stabbed his wife to death before killing himself had previously complained of hearing voices in his head, an inquest has heard.

 James Stokoe and his wife May, both 79, were found dead in a bedroom at their house in Sunderland in May.

 The inquest at Sunderland Civic Centre heard Mr Stokoe had repeatedly spoken about harming his wife in the weeks leading up to their deaths.

 He had also been diagnosed with cancer and had attempted suicide.

-Det Ch Insp Christina Barrett, of Northumbria Police, said: "James Stokoe described things like gremlins in his head telling him to do bad things, like causing his wife harm."'Never harm her'
+Det Ch Insp Christina Barrett, of Northumbria Police, said: "James Stokoe described things like gremlins in his head telling him to do bad things, like causing his wife harm."